 Exceptions are one of the few examples of the successful use of inheritance.
-In this lesson, we'll learn how to create our own exceptions and intercept them.
+In this lesson, we will learn how to create exceptions and intercept them.

-Usually exceptions are used like this.
+Usually, we use exceptions like this.
 Closer to the beginning of the program is the try/catch construct, which catches exceptions and shows the user an adequate message:

 try {